 NAD+ is being studied for Seizure, Alzheimer's, Diabetes, Obesity, Chronic Inflammation, Osteoarthritis, Sleep Disorders, Depression, Anxiety, Schizophrenia, Epilepsy, ADHD, Chronic Pain, Exercise Performance, Metabolic Syndrome.

-Can stack with Glutathione, 5-Amino-1MQ, Epitalon, SS-31.
+Can stack NAD+ with Glutathione, 5-Amino-1MQ, Epitalon, SS-31.
 Also stacks well with MOTS-C and Retatrutide.

 American Wellness does 500mg to 1500mg IV infusions.
 Their website also states: